the-gigi/acme_server/README.md

 ===========
 The acme_server is a potentially complex distributed system based on Python.
 Its purpose is to demonstrate how to deploy such a system to various environments and how to test all the components.
+I wrote an article to Dr. Dobbs and intended to use code as a live example, but in the end I had too much to write about and not enough room to show example code.
+You can find the article is here: [Testing Complex Systems](http://www.drdobbs.com/testing/testing-complex-systems/240168390?pgno=1).

 ACME(tm) is your typical sinister corporation.
 Their main business as you would expect is alien abduction.